Linciclon/HSS_Vjs/README.md

 -------------------------

+Note:
-Note: All modifications here were applied over HSS 2021.11 version: https://github.com/polarfire-soc/hart-software-services/releases
+- All modifications here were applied over HSS 2021.11 version: https://github.com/polarfire-soc/hart-software-services/releases

+- If you'r curios about change searsh for tag *FIX* at all repo
 -----------------

 ## With this repo: